Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

    - Perform steps 1 - 3 again
    - In step 4, change the `Scope level` to **Subscription**
    - Then a Microsoft Login windows should appear.
 Provide your login details
-   - Now, you should be able to select your resource group and AML workspace
+   - Now, you should be able to select your resource group
-   - Please remember to name your service connection as `quick-starts-sc-rg`
+   - Name your service connection: `quick-starts-sc-rg`
    - Grant access permission to all pipelines

    b.
 Subscription: `VQD Data Science`

    c.
-Resource group: This value should match the value you just provided in the library as a variable: `MLOPS-RG`
+Resource group: This value should match the value you just provided in the library as a variable: `MLOPS-RG-X` (replace `X` with your student number)

    d.
 Service connection name: `quick-starts-sc-rg`